 Students are expected to attend school every day; they are expected to arrive on time in the morning and remain until dismissal time.
 Studies indicate a significant correlation between student absences and achievement.
-Students must arrive at school by 11:00 a.m. to participate in co-curricular and athletic events, fitness center, and practices.
+Students must arrive to school by the beginning of the first academic period of the day in order to participate in co-curricular and athletic events, fitness center, and practices unless students have a previously approved absence.
 Students involved in athletics and activities must arrive on time to first period on the days of competitions and days following competition.
 In addition, students who are not in school on Friday may not participate in weekend competitions.